LeonelGiacobbe/Obsidian_Notes/Computer Vision/Low-pass Filters.md

 - Used for Anti-aliasing
 - Remove high frequency content from original image, reducing the band width and making sure the sampling density is still above the critical sampling distance
+- The threshold value for the filters is the Nyquist Rate